 Step 2 - Build your site

 Moving to Squarespace involves redesigning your site using our tools and templates.
-It isn't possible to import a site from Wix, but you can build a new site on Squarespace with these five steps:
+It isn't possible to import a site from Wix, but you can build a new site on Squarespace with these steps:

 - Start a trial - Every Squarespace site begins with a 14-day free trial.
 Trials include full access to Squarespace features and are a great way to determine whether our platform meets your needs.